CozzyBro2/CallScheduler/README.md

 This allows for slightly smaller code, which is often desirable for readability.

-Moving on to another significant example, say you have a `while wait(0.5)` loop that increments the stamina for every player by a little bit, and you have a module to control the state of this mechanic, `wait()` and `delay()` won't help you much here because they lack the aforementioned gimmick:
+Moving on to another significant example, say you have a `while wait(0.5)` loop that increments the stamina for every player by a little bit, and you have a module to control the state of that mechanic;  `wait()` and `delay()` despite both being used to schedule something here, do not achieve this without obvious flaws:

 ```lua
 local Module = {}